TypeStrong/grunt-ts/test/index/README.md

 This is a proposal to target both requirejs / nodejs with codegen to reduce the need to have explicit file paths when not required.
 So you can simply add a new TypeScript file and start writing code without unnecessary ceremony required by the javascript module system.

 # Implementation
 `index: 'directorya'` will create an `index/` directory inside directorya and a `file.ts` inside `index/` for each subfile of directorya and a `foldername.ts` for each subfolder.
-If a file is called `index.ts` then it is exported as `foldername.ts`.
+If a file is called `index.ts` (in some folder `fooFoldername`) then it is exported as `fooFoldername.ts`.
 If two files at any level of the directory are called the same (excluding `index.ts`) then an error is thrown.

 A generated `foldername.ts` (other than `index.ts`) consists of the following for each subfile of folder: